Relational algebra: Set operators

-The relational algebra uses set union, set difference, and Cartesian product from set theory, but adds additional constraints to these operators.
+The relational algebra uses set union, set difference, and Cartesian product from set theory, and adds additional constraints to these operators to create new ones.

 For set union and set difference, the two relations involved must be union-compatible—that is, the two relations must have the same set of attributes.
 Because set intersection is defined in terms of set union and set difference, the two relations involved in set intersection must also be union-compatible.

 For the Cartesian product to be defined, the two relations involved must have disjoint headers—that is, they must not have a common attribute name.

 In addition, the Cartesian product is defined differently from the one in set theory in the sense that tuples are considered to be "shallow" for the purposes of the operation.
 That is, the Cartesian product of a set of n-tuples with a set of m-tuples yields a set of "flattened" (n + m)-tuples (whereas basic set theory would have prescribed a set of 2-tuples, each containing an n-tuple and an m-tuple).
 More formally, R × S is defined as follows:

 The cardinality of the Cartesian product is the product of the cardinalities of its factors, that is, |R × S| = |R| × |S|.